loryzizu/Plugins/e-sparqlEndpoint/doc/About.md

 Extracts RDF statements from external SPARQL endpoint using SPARQL Construct query defined in configuration into a single output graph.

-The given query can be automatically rewritten so that results are paged in order to avoid timeouts, result sets max rows limitations, etc. This option allows you to specify the page size (supported by Virtuoso endpoints).
+The given query can be automatically rewritten so that results are chunked in order to avoid timeouts, result sets max rows limitations, etc.

 ### Configuration parameters